 Digital Edge

-The company's strategy now emphasizes securing massive, power-resilient campuses capable of supporting advanced AI workloads.
-This focus on power availability as a primary constraint for capital deployment reflects a broader industry shift, potentially superseding earlier growth rate considerations.
+The company's strategy now prioritizes securing massive, power-resilient campuses essential for supporting advanced AI workloads.
+This emphasis on power availability as a key constraint for capital deployment reflects a broader industry shift, potentially influencing growth rate considerations.
 Digital Edge's investments in regions like Indonesia and Malaysia position it at the forefront of this evolving compute geography.

 This intensified focus on operational realities, particularly power access, is shaping Digital Edge's global expansion.
 The company is actively committing significant capital to power-constrained, high-potential regions, demonstrating a pragmatic approach to digital infrastructure buildouts.
-This evolution from earlier operational focuses highlights the increasing importance of securing essential resources for next-generation AI demands.
+This evolution highlights the increasing importance of securing essential resources for next-generation AI demands and solidifies its position in key Asian markets.

 Coverage